jleinonen/snow-gan-classification/README.md

 ```bash
 python replication.py experiments --model_name=../models/masc_infogan_combined
 ```
 where `model_name` is the name of the model you want to load (use the default for the pre-trained model).
 For the pre-trained model, this should replicate the results exactly.
 If you trained the GAN yourself, you probably will get slightly different results.
+The plots will be saved in the `figures` directory.

 In practice, you may want to run the experiments one by one by copypasting the code from `replication.experiments` to a terminal.